 It’s about to get really honest in this post folks, and it’s one I’ve been wanting to share for a while.
 For all of the people out there struggling with skins issues, this post is for you.
 I’m taking you on a little journey on my issues with acne and how I finally found some peace.
 It wasn’t just a breakout or two for me – it was painful, never-ending cystic acne that I dealt with for years.
 With summer pretty much here, I thought now would be the perfect time to write this post.

 And now to the good, uplifting, hopeful section of the post – I finally found what worked for me.
 There are three things I attribute to finally getting the skin I desperately wanted for my whole life.
 Funny enough, and as many things as I experimented with, none of these solutions are super revolutionary or ground-breaking.
-But hey, they made a world of difference for me!
+But they made a world of difference for me!

 - Cutting out dairy

 - I started doing some research on how your diet can affect your skin.
 And there was one culprit who was always showing up in every article I read: dairy.
 And where I was breaking out indicated that dairy was impacting my skin.
 I swapped out the milk in my morning cereal for almond milk, stopped putting creamer in my coffee, cut back on the cheese, and noticed such a difference.
-This change in my diet lead me to make other lifestyle changes – aka exercising more and getting more sleep.
+This change in my diet lead me to make other lifestyle changes, like exercising more and getting more sleep.
 These tiny changes made a difference in a huge way.

 - Lush Herbalism Skin Cleanser